-Principle #1: Usefulness
+Principle #1 – Usefulness

 Let’s take a look at the website for Infermedica.
-The very first thing you see on their homepage is a big heading “Artificial Intelligence for Healthcare Companies.”
-It’s a little vague but thankfully the product is explained in more details further down the page.
+The very first thing you see on their homepage is a big heading saying “Artificial Intelligence for Healthcare Companies.”
+It’s a little vague but thankfully but the product is explained in more details further down the page.

 Infermedica provides an explanation of how their product works and specific use cases as part of their relevant information.

 Another example of a useful website is the landing page for Multiplicity Leads 2016.
 It is a landing page for a single night’s event held by the stamping foils company called Foilco.
 The event targets graphic artists in Leeds.
 The landing page is filled with useful information such as where the event is taking place and when.

 They detail the three different speakers who appear at the event and why they were chosen.
 Additionally, the web page explains a little about the host as well and why they find it important to host the event in the first place.
 At this point, the page is over.
 However, before that was the case, you were able to reserve tickets as well.

 Although there is not a lot of text on this website, there is a boatload of information.
 The copy is very concise and to-the-point.
 That makes learning about the event as a potential excitingly easy but also useful.
 None of the information seems out of place or irrelevant.

 Everything on a website is communication.
 From the copy of the buttons to the way a user interacts with the checkout flow.
 It’s important for a website to have clear instructions on how to fill out a form and give feedback to the user when something goes wrong or needs their attention.

 An explanation of why a form is asking for something odd such as your maiden name while you’re just trying to buy a book helps improve the communication between the website and the user.
 Clear language is the key.
 Additionally, hierarchy plays a big role.
 When the hierarchy is odd, confusing, or just bad the user will be left confused.
 That’s bad communication.